horeaporutiu/blog2/README.md

-# blog2

-This is the html behind https://horeaporutiu.github.io/.
-It was generated from the code in https://github.com/horeaporutiu/hugo-horeaporutiu using the Hugo static site generator.
+This is the source code behind https://horeaporutiu.github.io/ used by Hugo to generate static HTML site.